arpinfidel/messie-messenger/README.md

 The YAML file defaults to `jira-tasks.yaml` at the repo root and is ignored by Git.

 Each YAML issue supports optional fields such as `labels`, `priority` (matching Jira priority names), `parent` (linking sub-tasks to an existing issue key—Jira only accepts parents for sub-task issue types), and `delete: true` to permanently remove an existing Jira issue on the next push.
+If you explicitly need to change an issue's type during an update, set `forceIssueType: true`; otherwise the sync preserves the existing Jira type to avoid API validation errors.

 ### Usage